-Desprez had spent more than a decade studying metastasis, the process by which cancer cells escape from a primary 2004-2051] that clinicians might use Id-1 level as a "diagnostic marker" to indicate the extent to which a cancer has spread.
+Desprez proposed [Coppe et. al., 2004, Clinical Cancer Research, v10, 2004-2051] that clinicians might use Id-1 level as a "diagnostic marker" to indicate the extent to which a cancer has spread.
 (When cells are not expressing Id-1, the patient can be advised that the tumor is less likely to spread.
 When cells are expressing high levels of Id-1, treatment can be planned accordingly.)